NBA Rumors: Joe Johnson Headed To Houston Rockets And Could Be Important Piece In Playoffs, ‘SI’ Reports

 — Adrian Wojnarowski (@wojespn) February 10, 2018

-The Rockets would seen to be a better fit for Joe Johnson than he found in Utah, CBS Sports noted.
+The Rockets would seem to be a better fit for Joe Johnson than he found in Utah, CBS Sports noted.
 Playing in Houston will give Johnson a chance to play in a faster-paced offense and play off other three-point shooters.
 Johnson has shot 37 percent from behind the arc for his career, the report noted, though he has hit a career-low 27 percent this year.